 In April 2007, we established offshore operations in the Philippines.
 Our offshore operations allow us to access a workforce with the necessary technical skills at a significantly lower cost than comparably experienced U.S.-based professionals.
 Our offshore operations are responsible for a majority of our website development, catalog management, and back office support.
 Our offshore operations also house our main call center.
-We had 703 employees in the Philippines as of December 30, 2017 and conduct limited sales in Canada.
+We had 701 employees in the Philippines as of December 29, 2018.
 We also primarily source our private label product from suppliers in the Asia-Pacific region.